redis/docs/content/integrate/redis-data-integration/data-transformation/_index.md

 - rs
 - rdi
 description: null
-group: library
+group: di
-summary: Redis OM for Node.js is an object-mapping library for Redis.
+summary: Redis Data Integration keeps Redis in sync with the primary database in near real time.
 type: integration
-weight: '9'
+weight: '1'
 ---

 The key functionality that RDI performs is mapping the data coming from [Debezium Server](https://debezium.io/documentation/reference/stable/operations/debezium-server.html) (representing a Source Database row data or row state change) into a Redis key with a value of [Hash](https://redis.io/docs/data-types/hashes/) or [JSON](https://redis.io/docs/stack/json/).